 Would you rather visit the Dead Sea in Israel?
 You can do so in the Ein Bokek area on a public beach or through a resort.
 Kalia Beach is a lesser-known location in the North where you can access a public beach for a fee.

-It’s illegal to get close to the Dead Sea anywhere other than the marked places because there’s the danger of sinkholes, especially in the North.
+Getting close to the Dead Sea anywhere other than the marked places is illegal because there’s the danger of sinkholes, especially in the North.
 There used to be an option to swim at Ein Gedi, but that area closed down because of the sinkholes.

 Unlike the Jordan side, here the beaches are mostly sandy.
 Still, it’s advisable to bring water shoes in case there are sharp salt crystals.